 FreeJump SOFT’UP PRO Irons

-Innovation meets safety as ten years of research and development with top riders including Rodrigo Pessoa brings us the latest in stirrup technology and safety.
+These stirrups combine innovation and safety.
+They are the result of ten years of research and development with top riders, including Rodrigo Pessoa, and epitomize the latest in stirrup technology and safety.

 FreeJump stirrups entered the market in 2012 and are used by top Olympic riders from around the world.

-- Outside branches are flexible and open backwards with the principles of elastic band safety stirrups.
+- Outside branches are flexible and open backward, like elastic band safety stirrups.

 - Provide better leg position while pointing the toe inward.